shrudra/blog/_posts/2024-01-10-Four-Tips-For-Using-Copilot.md

 ### 4 Tips for Using Copilot Effectively

 - **Understand Suggestions:** Take a moment to understand Copilot's suggestions, understand the suggested code.
-It's important to ensure the code match with your project'
+It's important to ensure the code match with your project.

 - **Customize as Needed:** Copilot's suggestions might not always be perfect.
 Be ready to modify or write code manually when necessary.